How to share a calendar with a group

 You do not have to.
 The whole reason you used a subscription was so the edits push themselves.
 Every time you announce a change, you train the group to ignore the calendar and watch the chat instead.
 The calendar becomes redundant.

 Reserve announcements for changes that are time-sensitive within the next 24 hours.
 For everything else, edit silently.
 Apple subscribers will see the change within an hour.
 Google subscribers within a day.
+(Full refresh-cadence breakdown.)
 That is fast enough for nearly every weekly schedule.

 Calfeed shows you how many devices have subscribed to each calendar.
 The number tells you whether your share message worked.